Tailormap/tailormap-monitoring/README.md

 # Tailormap Monitoring

-Monitoring stack for Tailormap stacks using Prometheus to scrape the `/api/actuator/prometheus` of the tailormap-api and providing Grafana for presentation.
+Monitoring stack for Tailormap stacks using Prometheus to scrape the `/api/actuator/prometheus` endpoint of the tailormap-api and providing Grafana for presentation.
+Other endpoints in the stack are scraped as well.
+_Note that this example uses default passwords, for a secure setup you'll need to check and update at least the passwords!_.

 ## Deployment